 Pros

-- Runs many 1:1 AI interviews in parallel, fixing “too few interviews/too slow.”
+- Runs many 1:1 AI interviews in parallel, fixing “too few interviews/too slow”

-- Adaptive follow-ups uncover the “why,” deeper than surveys.
+- Adaptive follow-ups uncover the “why,” deeper than surveys

-- Auto-analysis with themes, quotes, highlight reels, and exec decks for faster handoff.
+- Auto-analysis with themes, quotes, highlight reels, and exec decks for faster handoff

-- Works for concept/creative tests, brand/persona work, and prototype checks.
+- Works for concept/creative tests, brand/persona work, and prototype checks

-- Can reduce reliance on agencies and big research teams.
+- Can reduce reliance on agencies and big research teams

 Cons

-- Not centered on chat-first capture.
+- Not centered on WhatsApp/chat-native capture

-- Recruiting/incentives/scheduling aren’t core.
+- Recruiting/incentives/scheduling aren’t core

-- Not a repo-first posture.
+- Not a repo-first posture

 Trade-offs

-- Want ops bundled (recruit + incentives + scheduling) → Strella.
+- Want ops bundled (recruit + incentives + scheduling) → Strella

-- Want a governance-first repository → HeyMarvin.
+- Want a governance-first repository → HeyMarvin

-- Want Free/PAYG to trial → Qualz.ai.
+- Want Free/PAYG to trial → Qualz.ai

 3. Strella